itzninja07/Encrypition-Decryption-in-Cryptography/README.md

 # Encrypition-Decryption-in-Cryptographyptography
+# Encrypition and Decrypition are written in c++.
-# subsituation encrypition  is written in python 3
+# subsituation encrypition  is written in python 3.